 The extent of the council's interest in these entities has been reviewed in determining those that should be consolidated and incorporated within the Group Accounts.
 Under accounting standards, the council is required to fully consolidate the results of all subsidiary companies into the Group Accounts using the acquisition method of accounting.
-Associates and Joint Ventures have been accounted for using the equity method of accounting, where the original investment in the council's accounts are adjusted for post-acquisition changes and the council's share of surplus or deficits are recognised through the CIES.
-Where applicable, consolidation adjustments have been made to eliminate inter-group transactions.
+Associates and Joint Ventures have been accounted for using the equity is to give an overall picture of the council's financial activities and the resources employed in carrying out those activities.